-While the initial version of the code was created in less than an hour, the final one was a labor of love that spanned eight months of work.
-Day after day, I put in incremental tweaking and polishing from the time that I can garner.
+The initial version of the code was created in less than an hour.
+What came next was tweaking, polishing, disassembling, reassembling.
+Little did I expect this labor of love to span nine months based on the time that I can garner.

 Behind the scene

-On other days, I experimented with gradients and layouts.
+On other days, I experimented with the layouts.